What Is Tissue Donation?

 Donated tissues can repair, replace or reconstruct damage caused by tumors or trauma.
 These gifts give recipients additional medical options and can lead to better outcomes, which can give hope to someone involved in a serious medical emergency and improve the quality of life for recipients.
 Tissue donation ends unnecessary suffering.

 Through the gift of tissue and eye donation, one donor may potentially give two people sight through cornea donation.
 Donated skin may be used for skin grafting for burn victims, or women who need reconstructive surgery after mastectomies for breast cancer.
-Donated bone may help with reconstructive surgeries after trauma injuries or bone cancers, and donated tendons may help individuals who have suffered sports-related injuries.
+Donated bone may help with reconstructive surgeries after traumatic injuries or bone cancers, and donated tendons may help individuals who have suffered sports-related injuries.

 How Does Tissue Donation Help?